Form 15CH (PDF 100 KB)

 - the consolidated version should be drafted with care to ensure the list is complete and accurate.
 NSW LRS will not examine or otherwise authenticate the consolidated version against existing recordings on the common property folio

-NOTE: If a strata by-law was omitted from the consolidated version due to a clerical error, then a Request form 11R should be lodged to correct the consolidated by-laws pursuant to s12(1)(d) Real Property Act 1900, accompanied by a statutory declaration explaining how the error occurred and a new consolidated version of the by-laws.
+NOTE: If a strata by-law was omitted from the consolidated version due to a clerical error, then a Request form 11R should be lodged to correct the consolidated by-laws pursuant to section 12(1)(d) Real Property Act 1900, accompanied by a statutory declaration explaining how the error occurred and a new consolidated version of the by-laws.

 However, if a strata by-law was omitted due to the by-law being omitted from the minutes of the owners corporation meeting, then the owners corporation must hold another meeting to correct the previous meeting’s minutes and prepare a new consolidated version of the by-laws.
 The later meeting date should then be inserted at marginal note (C).